inartov555/python_pw_e2e_test/README.md

 ## What it is
 Automation framework (example).
+Created on Oct-02-2025

 ---

 ## Note:
 - !!!
 This is just an example of the code; this framework cannot be used for testing Instagram or running multiple times !!!

 ---